Pepe-Chuy/nyc-taxi-time-prediction/README.md

-Here's a polished README for your NYC Taxi Time Prediction project:

----

 # NYC Taxi Time Prediction

 This project focuses on the deployment and integration of various frameworks to streamline experimentation, versioning, retraining, and deployment processes for predicting NYC taxi ride times.